 Details of work placements

 The firm offers a structured two-week placement for up to ten students in June/July of each year.
 We limit the number of places in order to give students a really 'hands-on' experience, normally in two differing areas.
-This enables you to get involved in a variety of work, with a variety of people, giving you the opportunity to really get to know the firm, its culture and the work it does.
-Applications should be made online from around mid October 2019.
-We do not review applications on a rolling basis but shortlisting may begin ahead of the final deadline of 31 January 2020.
-Shortlisted applicants will be asked to complete an online critical thinking appraisal, those who perform most impressively will be invited to attend a half-day assessment consisting of a commercial case study (group exercise).
-Those who most closely match what Cooley is looking for will be offered interviews with a variety of the firm's lawyers in the afternoon of this day.
-The summer programme is open to law students in their penultimate and final years', non-law students in their final year and graduates/those already at law school.
+This enables you to get involved in a variety of work, with a variety of people, giving you the opportunity to really get to know the firm, its collaborative culture and the work it does.
+Applications should be made online from around mid October 2020.
+We do not review applications on a rolling basis but shortlisting may begin ahead of the final deadline of 31 January 2021.